 [Insert Figure 1 here]

-Estimated sprint parameters can be found in Table 2).
-As seen from the results (Table 2)), estimated short sprint parameters for all three brothers differ from the true parameters used to generate the data (i.e., their true short sprint characteristics).
+Estimated sprint parameters can be found in Table 2.
+As seen from the results (Table 2), estimated short sprint parameters for all three brothers differ from the true parameters used to generate the data (i.e., their true short sprint characteristics).
 All three brothers have a bias in estimated parameters due to timing gates’ precision to 2 decimals (i.e., 10 ms).
 Bias in estimated parameters in Phil’s case is due to the flying start involved, while in John’s case, it is due to the reaction time involved in the split times.

 [Insert Table 2 here]